 Much Markle

 Organised in conjunction with Westons Cider, there’ll be “apple juice” aplenty for this traditional wassail.
 One of the country’s longest-running Border Morris sides, Silurian Morris, will be dancing up a rumpus at 7pm, followed by an atmospheric procession into the orchard.
 The event is now ticketed to keep numbers at a manageable level, with all proceeds going to St Michael’s Hospice.
-“Silurian would like to remind all participants that there is darkness, mud, cold and REAL fire involved – come prepared!”
+“Silurian would like to remind all participants that there is darkness, mud, cold and REAL fire involved – come prepared!”.
+Is this also the only Wassail with a raffle?!
 Click here for more information.

 Blackthorn Wassail

 Hosted by Blackthorn Border Morris, a side formed as recently as 2019, at The Chapel of Apple, this is sure to be a wild wassail.
-Unfortunately for you, if you haven’t already got a ticket, you’re probably not getting in as it’s already sold out!
+Unfortunately for you, if you haven’t already got a ticket, you’re probably not getting in, as it sold out in 3 minutes flat.

 Kent